Center Best Practices

 - Transplant center leadership must be committed to providing an excellent donor experience.

-- Referred and recently evaluated living donors and paired donor candidates must be reviewed weekly by physician leaders.
+- Referred and recently evaluated donor candidates must be reviewed weekly by physician leaders.

-- A one-day standard living donor evaluation (e.g., CT scan, chest X-ray, etc.) must be implemented.
+- A one-day donor evaluation (e.g., CT scan, chest X-ray, etc.) must be utilized for all standard donors (no unusual health issues).

-- The living donor candidates must be contacted within two business days of the transplant center receiving the donor referral.
+- Donor candidates must be contacted within two business days of the transplant center receiving the donor referral.

 - Cancer screenings (e.g., colonoscopy, breast cancer, etc.) must not be required prior to starting the donor evaluation process.

-- Living donor candidates interested in the Voucher Program must be allowed to begin the donor evaluation process before the intended recipient is cleared for transplant.
+- Donor candidates interested in the Voucher Program must be allowed to begin the donor evaluation process before their recipient is cleared for transplant.

-- All living donors and their intended recipients must be educated early in the process about all available donor support and protection.
+- All donors and patients must be educated early in the process about all available donor support and protection programs.

-- Living donor candidates must be able to utilize remote donation when they are not in close proximity to the recipient’s transplant center.
+- Donor candidates must be educated about, and offered the option of, remote donation when they are not in close proximity to the recipient’s transplant center.

-- Living donor candidates must be provided access to a living donor mentor.
+- Donor candidates must be provided access to a Donor Mentor.

-- Transplant center staff must meet quarterly to review donor feedback provided by the living door mentor program.
+- Transplant center staff must meet quarterly to review donor feedback provided by the Donor Mentor program.